-- Provisions and other short term liabilities - Accounting treatment of lawsuit against Telia Company c) Foreign currency
+- Provisions and other short term liabilities - Accounting treatment of lawsuit against Telia Company - Going concern assumption in view of liquidation of the company c) Foreign currency

 The estimates and underlying assumptions are reviewed on an ongoing basis.

 The consolidated financial statements have been prepared on the historical cost basis.